eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 ## MCMC Initialization and Sampling

-- Have faith in PyMC3's default sampling and initialization settings: someone much more experienced than us took the time to choose them!
+- Have faith in PyMC3's default initialization and sampling settings: someone much more experienced than us took the time to choose them!
+NUTS is the most efficient MCMC sampler known to man, and `jitter+adapt diag`... well, you get the point.

-- Never initialize the sampler with the MAP estimate!
+- Never initialize the sampler with the MAP estimate.
 In low dimensional problems the MAP estimate (a.k.a. the mode of the posterior) is often quite a reasonable point.
 But in high dimensions, the MAP becomes very strange.
 Check out [Ferenc Huszár's blog post](http://www.inference.vc/high-dimensional-gaussian-distributions-are-soap-bubble/) on high-dimensional Gaussians to see why.
-Besides, at the MAP the derivatives of the posterior are zero, and that isn't great for derivative-based samplers.
+Besides, at the MAP all the derivatives of the posterior are zero, and that isn't great for derivative-based samplers.

 ## MCMC Trace Inspection